Khimarra/the-intermet/README.old.md

 - Add an external links section with links to the Met's website and the piece's specific URL
 - Add an aside to art page with links to additional images (if available)
 - Add an aside to department page with links to other departments
+- Make new API call from art details page so data will render without the onClick

 ## React Component Hierarchy